Catherine22/WebServices/README.md

 Still not work...
 6. Synchronize cookie
-7. Save photos to your defrom the Internet
 9. Visit a HTML5 website
 10. Visit a website offline if it's available to be cached